LiviaGitHub/Software-Testing-Life-Cycle/README.md

 ## 2. Choose a Software Strategy
 Select a software testing strategy that aligns with your project's goals, complexity, and timeline:

-* [Shift-Left_Testing]: Focus on testing early in the development lifecycle to detect defects sooner.
+* [Shift-Left_Testing]: By starting the testing phase early in the development environment, we identify issues sooner, reduce downstream defects, and enhance overall quality.
 * [Risk-Based_Testing]: Prioritize testing based on areas of the software that pose the highest risk.
     - [Example] Feature Priority:
             Payment Gateway	    1 (Critical)